cas1m1r/EDU/Assembly/0x4/README.md

 will be incorrectly treated as a [string](https://bista.sites.dmi.unipg.it/didattica/sicurezza-pg/buffer-overrun/hacking-book/0x2a0-writing_shellcode.html&ved=2ahUKEwi0germhZOGAxVkkIkEHQFwA0sQFnoECA4QAw&usg=AOvVaw3fNBPqA9-I-586T-RSG7tE)

-I write a small shell script for testing out different Assembly, take the compiled output and remove the NULL bytes, write this data to a "payload" file, and then pip that payload into the vuln1 program:
+I write a small shell script for testing out different Assembly, take the compiled output and remove the NULL bytes, write this data to a "payload" file, and then pipe that payload into the vuln1 program:

 ```bash
 #!/bin/bash